bitwarden/adr/decisions/0008-adopt-CQRS-pattern-in-server.md

 ## Context and Problem Statement

-In Bitwarden Server, we currently use an \<\<Entity\>\>Service pattern to act on our entities.
-These classes end up being dumping grounds for all actions involving the entity; this results in maybe [bloaters](https://refactoring.guru/refactoring/smells/bloaters) and [couplers](https://refactoring.guru/refactoring/smells/couplers).
+In Bitwarden Server, we currently use an `<<Entity>>Service` pattern to act on our entities.
+These classes end up being dumping grounds for all actions involving the entity; leading [bloaters](https://refactoring.guru/refactoring/smells/bloaters) and [couplers](https://refactoring.guru/refactoring/smells/couplers).
 There are two facts which helped guide us to the current design: